 - Lack of predictive methods to identify who will cancel in the future

-- Marketing teams are more likely to have the mechanisms in place to identify and communicate to customers quickly and effectively.
+- Marketing teams are more likely to have mechanisms in place to identify and communicate with customers quickly and effectively.

 Developing a Life Event Strategy

-When it comes to customer retention strategies, how can a brand marketer put this data to use?
+When it comes to a brand’s customer retention strategy, how can a marketer put this data to use?

 When Speedeon engages with our clients, the first recommendation is often to conduct a histogram analysis.
 This analysis allows us to look at how correlated a type of life event is to when consumers churn from the brand as well as how the brand indexes overall for life event data.

-Real Life Example: Speedeon ran a histogram analysis for a leading food subscription-box company and found that nearly 37% of cancellations by their highest value customer segment had moved within 2 weeks of the cancel.
-The client ultimately came to the conclusion that saving just 5% of their churned customers would equate to $1,500,000 in bottom-line revenue each year.
+Real-Life Strategy Example: Speedeon ran a histogram analysis for a leading food subscription box company and found that nearly 37% of cancellations by their highest-value customer segment had moved within 2 weeks of the cancellation.
+The client ultimately concluded that saving just 5% of their churned customers would equate to $1,500,000 in bottom-line revenue each year.

-They have since ingested the new mover trigger into their customer acquisition and retention marketing strategies and the mover program has become one of their top performing programs.
+They have since ingested the mover trigger into their new customer acquisition and retention marketing strategies.
+Since then, their mover program has become a top performer.

 Check this link out for additional information on Life Event Data.

 Not all life event data is created equal.